 We would be remiss to not include the benefits of using WooCommerce in this guide.
 With that said, here are a bunch of reasons why you should consider using the platform for your online store:

-The first thing you should do when creating a WordPress website is to buy a domain name and web hosting service.
+The first thing you should do when creating a WordPress website is to buy a domain name and web server hosting service.
 You can choose to purchase and host your domain on WordPress or select any of the following providers:

 There are dozens of hosting providers available, so you’ll definitely be able to find the right platform to suit your needs.